Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 [[Brokenbank]] is a muddy, rain-slick village crammed full of travelers.
 It can feel claustrophobic, and it seems as though a leering [[Zhelezo]] guard stands on every street corner.

-[[Brokenbank]]’s apothecary is a chubby, female sea elf [druid](https://www.dndbeyond.com/monsters/druid) named Aldageam.
+[[Brokenbank]]’s apothecary is a chubby, female sea [[Elves|elf]] [druid](https://www.dndbeyond.com/monsters/druid) named Aldageam.
 [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) saved Aldageam’s life when she was young, and although she doesn’t fully trust the [[tabaxi]] (who she knows is a pirate), she is happy to help her friend.
 She has ten [potions of water breathing](https://www.dndbeyond.com/magic-items/potion-of-water-breathing) in stock and sells them to the characters at half price for 40 gp each.

 [[Brokenbank]] features a thriving pawn shop that doubles as its general store.
 Items sold here fetch 75 percent of their value rather than 50 percent.